-The focus of this article is to discuss the works of Meenakshi Jain, a Reader of History and Political Science in Delhi University.
+In this talk, I want to discuss the works of Meenakshi Jain, a Reader of history and political science in Delhi University.
 I have known Meenakshi Jain for two decades and regard her as one of the best scholars in history and political matters concerning India today.
 She had participated in the Swadeshi Indology 2 conference in Delhi on Sheldon Pollock and had presented a wonderful paper.
 We have one thing in common, in that we both have critiqued the work of Leftist people in India, who either fight us or ignore us or call us names.
-I hadn’t been in contact with her for many years and thought it would be a good time to catch up and we had a wonderful discussion on topics like the hold of left-ideologues in Indian academia, Ayodhya-Babri Masjid controversy, misconceptions about Sati, iconoclasm and future Swadeshi Indology areas of research.
+I hadn’t been in contact with her for many years and thought it would be a good time to catch up and we had a wonderful discussion on topics like the hold of Left-ideologues in Indian academia, Ayodhya Babri Masjid controversy, misconceptions about Sati, iconoclasm and future Swadeshi Indology areas of research.

-The Left-dominance of Indian academia started when the Congress party became a minority government.
+The left-dominance of Indian academia started when the Congress party became a minority government.
 At that point, the Congress government needed coalition partners and they chose the Communist Party of India (CPI).
-The Left has always been very astute as far as furthering their ideological position has been concerned, and realizing the importance of Education Ministry as a tool for shaping specific leftist narrative of Indian history, they asked for one ministry, the Education Ministry and it was handed over to Prof. Nurul Hassan, a card-holding member of the CPI.
-And among the first things that Prof. Hasan did with his team, was to block out or delegitimize all historians who did not accept the leftist lens of viewing history.
+The Left has always been very astute as far as furthering their ideological position has been concerned, and realizing the importance of education ministry as a tool for shaping specific leftist narrative of Indian history, they asked for one ministry, the Education Ministry and it was handed over to Prof. Nurul Hassan, a card holding member of the CPI.
+And among the first thing that Prof. Nurul Hasan did with his team, was to block out or delegitimize all historians who did not accept the leftist lens of viewing history.
 The contributions of a lot of eminent non-Left historians like R C Majumdar, and Jadunath Sarkar were sidelined.

-I tried four publishers for four books and every person the manuscript was sent to said it is a very serious work but it portrays just one point of view.
-So, it was rejected.
-In fact, on Ayodhya my manuscript was rejected by four publishing houses and it was only with the intervention of Indian Archaeologists who have been so actively involved in excavating that site that they saw it through.”
+I tried four publishers for four books and every person the manuscript was sent to said it’s a very serious work but it portrays just one point of view.
+So it was rejected.
+In fact on Ayodhya my manuscript was rejected by four publishing houses and it was only the intervention of Indian Archeologists who have been so actively involved in excavating that site, they actually saw it through.

 The India They Saw

-Meenakshi Jain has done a three-volume study called “The India They Saw” which presents a detailed account of foreign travelers to India from mid-eighth to mid-nineteenth century.
+Meenakshi Jain has done a three volume study called “The India they saw” which presents a detailed account of foreign travelers to India from mid eighth to mid nineteenth century.
 These travelers came from different parts of the globe.
-They came from Europe, they came from China, Far East, the Muslim world and so on.
-There were a lot of Arab as well as Persian writers.
+They came from Europe, they came from China, Far East, and the Muslim world and so on.
+In fact there were a lot of Arab as well as Persian writers.
 The sources for this research were mostly works that have been translated into English, and were collected from libraries and institutes all over the world.

 In almost all the accounts it is evident that the travelers held India in very high esteem.
-They were in full of awe of what they saw in India whether it was in terms of the economic vitality, the place of women in society or on the real nature of flexible two-dimensional jati-varna system, which was later collapsed by the British into a hierarchical one-dimensional caste system.
+They were full of awe of what they saw in India whether it was in terms the economic vitality, the place of women in society or on the real nature of flexible two dimensional jati-varna system, which was later collapsed by the British into a hierarchical one dimensional caste system.

 An Italian nobleman known as Pietro Della Valle on his first visit to India went to Southern India.
 After interviewing the Shah of Iran, he had travelled from Persia to India.
 Accompanying him was a Dubash (from do-bhashi), or an interpreter.
 During those days, matrilineal society was prevalent in southern regions, and Pietro learned that the ruler of the village he visited was a woman.
 He was informed that at that moment the lady in question was busy in supervising the digging of a trench in a field.
 He visited the field and found her dressed like an ordinary person and walking barefoot.
 But he was startled to discover that she was fully conversant with various socio-economic issues and was no less aware of such matters than the Shah of Iran.

 This is a very important area of research which can lead to some startling finds that will challenge the prevailing narrative and contradict what we think today of Indian society and caste dynamics.
-This subject merits a panel or a serious conference on findings from original sources of foreign travelers about India, unfiltered by any specific ideology or leanings of scholars which will be an eye-opener for many.
+This subject merits a panel or a serious conference on findings from original sources of foreign travelers about India, unfiltered by any specific ideology or leanings of scholars.
+I think this will be very interesting and an eye opener.